 On Screen Display Information

-Every compact camera these days comes with a screen on the back, which is usually how you will compose your photos.
+Every compact camera now comes with a screen on the back, which is usually how you will compose your photos.
 Some more expensive compact cameras may also have an electronic viewfinder, which you can hold up to your eye.

 Both of these screens can be used to compose your photos, however they also display a lot of pertinent information about how the camera is set up.